AltSysrq/ensync/README.md

 but different names are created on the server and client, the result will generally involve one version overwriting the other or the two being merged.
 No guarantees are made here, nor is Ensync tested in these conditions.

+Ensync is not aware of hard links.
+Since it never overwrites files in-place, having hard links will not cause issues, but Ensync may turn them into separate files, and they will be created as separate files on other systems.
+Hard links between directories, should your filesystem actually support them, are not supported at all and will likely cause numerous issues.

+If your system permits opening directories as regular files (eg, FreeBSD), you may end up in a weird situation if something changes a regular file into a directory at just the right moment.
+No data will be lost locally, but the raw content of the directory may propagate as a regular file instead.

 Building from Source
 --------------------